milon/system-design/source/system-components/key-value-store.md

 ### Considerations When Using Key-Value Stores:

--   Choosing the right implementation based on your needs and [[Requirements]]
+-   Choosing the right implementation based on your needs and [Requirements](/glossary/requirements).
--   Data modeling, as key-value stores have limited querying capabilities
+-   Data modeling, as key-value stores have limited querying capabilities.
--   Scalability, as distributed key-value stores can be more complex to manage and operate than single-node key-value stores
+-   Scalability, as distributed key-value stores can be more complex to manage and operate than single-node key-value stores.
--   Data [[Consistency]], as key-value stores often sacrifice [[Consistency]] for [[Performance]] and [[Scalability]]
+-   Data [Consistency](/glossary/consistency), as key-value stores often sacrifice Consistency for [Performance](/glossary/performance) and [Scalability](/glossary/scalability).